 York Co. seeks to not return Confederate flag to courtroom

 York County is requesting an opinion from the South Carolina attorney general about whether it has to return a Confederate flag to the county's renovated courtroom.
-The Herald-Journal of Spartanburg reports reports the county's lawyer wrote the attorney general last week, saying the flag and other Confederate items aren't monuments or memorials.
+The county's lawyer wrote the attorney general earlier this month, saying the flag and other Confederate items aren't monuments or memorials.

 Add your comments below